 Employee engagement has been a hot topic among leadership circles over the last few years.
 It’s estimated that employee disengagement costs the U.S. more than $450 billion each year according to a Gallup poll.
 More than just monetary costs, disengaged employees can also negatively affect company culture and can drag otherwise engaged employees down with them.
-Employees are likely to share a bad experience with ten or more people, but will share a good experience with just three – meaning that disengaged employees who don’t care about your company or their work could be poisoning your company’s reputation.
+Employees are likely to share a bad experience with ten or more people.
+But they will share a good experience with just three.
+This means that disengaged employees who don’t care about their work could be poisoning your company’s reputation.

 Employee Engagement when a Team Needs to Reengage

 But surprisingly, team disengagement isn’t always easy to spot.
 Below are four ways you can tell if it’s time to get your team re-engaged through team building events, frank conversations, or other methods of re-engagement.